Jackson County IN Welcomes Visitors to the Crossroads of Southern Indiana

 Jackson County prides itself on festivals.
-Everything from the Red, White and Blue Festival to the Watermelon Festival can be found in our small towns.
+Everything from the Red, White and Blue Festival to the Houston Fall Festival can be found in our small towns.
 Others include the Freetown July Festival, Fort Vallonia Days, Seymour Oktoberfest and even a Log Cabin Day!
 The pride and joy of the area is the Jackson County Fair.
 It is known statewide as one of the highest attended fairs and is the only free fair left in the state.

 The outdoors can be found in abundance in Jackson County.
 The Starve Hollow State Recreation Area provides plenty of fishing, hunting, camping and miles of hiking trails.
 The Muscatatuck National Wildlife Refuge provides resting and feeding areas for waterfowl and migratory birds and covers 8,000 acres in which to hike, bike, fish, and hunt.
 The Jackson-Washington State Forest and its beautiful vistas are found in Jackson County, as is a portion of Hoosier National Forest.

 Seymour is the largest community in Jackson County.
 Though it sits on the major thoroughfares of the state, it is a known national crossroads for the rail lines.
 With the success of the railroad came trouble.
 In 1866, the Reno Brothers and their gang boarded an O&M train and proceeded to rob the train, thus going down in history as the world’s first train robbery.